-In fact, just like anything in Australia, precaution should always be taken.
-A day in the sun can be best had with shade, freshwater, and even clothing designed for keeping cool in the sun!
+In fact, just like anything in Australia, precautions should always be taken.
+A day in the sun can be best had with shade, fresh water, and even clothing designed for keeping cool in the sun!

 More specifically, the weather in Australia doesn’t necessarily follow the “seasons” that other parts of the world may be accustomed to.
 Because of its proximity to the southern hemisphere, Australia faces the Sun in its orbit at different times than the northern hemisphere.

 Because of this, the summer months are during December and January and the winter months are during July and August.

 Australia doesn’t have traditional seasons, rather a wet and dry season.
 The wet season (November to April) is when the northern areas of Australia have lots of rainfall.
 The dry season (May to October) is where less rainfall occurs.

 Even with these wet and dry seasons in certain parts of Australia, they still use the terms, summer, fall, winter, and spring for certain months out of the year.
 These months will produce slightly differing temperatures.

 When looking at the warmest water beaches, the weather itself should also be considered.
 For example, places like Queensland, and Australia have sub-tropical weather that is typically pretty humid.